 - The obstacle activates on coincidence.
 It is never a constant obstacle that happens as a natural part of the environment.
 If the boulders are going to fall, you have to just happen to be in the way.

 - You cannot see why the obstacle happens.
 Is someone tossing the boulders down?
 Are natural forces at work during this?
 Is there a reason why this only happens when you're in the way?
-You don't ever find out the exact cause.
+You can never find out the exact cause.

 - It stops as soon as you get close enough.
 Whatever the cause, as long as you're close enough to the source (but not out of range or sight), it will cease to attack.
 Think removing enemies by bringing them off-screen, only inverted.